yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 * 18c (18.3)​
 * 19c (19.3)​

-### Users membership to multiple organizations
+### User membership in multiple organizations

-API Manager now enables creating membership to users with multiple organizations (multi-orgs).
-User accounts can have different roles in each organization the user is a member of.
+API Manager now enables creating user membership in multiple organizations (multi-orgs).
+User accounts will have different roles in each organization the user is a member of.
 The following are some important changes implemented to enable this new feature.

 #### API version update

-The multi-orgs feature is available with the API version 1.4 only, meaning that any third-party portals or integrations (for example, SSO) must be updated to use the API 1.4 to avail of the multi-orgs functionality.
+The multi-orgs feature is available with the 1.4 version of the API only, meaning that any third-party portals or integrations (for example, SSO) must be updated to use version 1.4.
+The API Manager UI uses the API 1.4 by default now.

 This feature is forward compatible, the API 1.4 will work with single-org users, but not backward compatible, you cannot configure multi-orgs in the API 1.4, then revert it to the API 1.3.

 The new **API Manager 7.7 API 1.4** is available in OAS3 format on the [Axway Documentation portal](https://docs.axway.com/category/api).
-API Manager UI uses the API 1.4 by default.

 #### Managing multi-orgs users